Sabbatical: How does the time out work?

 Anyone who returns from a 6-month trip to Asia the day before work, prevents a lasting time out effect due to the sudden kicking in of everyday life.
-It is therefore essential to allow sufficient time for the transition from time out to work in order to achieve a sustainable time out effect.
+It is therefore essential to allow sufficient time for the transition from time out to work in order to achieve a sustainable and successful time out effect.
 The same goes for all the things that you have discovered to be beneficial during your time-out – whether it is jogging, meeting friends or eating a healthy diet.
 These new habits can also be put into practice in everyday working life.
 After all, what is the best time out effect if you are already after a timeout after two months of being back at your workplace?

 Spend an unparalleled year amidst Africa's wild nature and get trained as a Professional Field Guide

 Make a contribution to species conservation and help protect vulnerable whale sharks in the Maldives